Guavus/hydrator-plugins/core-plugins/docs/File-batchsource.md

 ## Description

-File Batch Source is an accelerator that is used when you want to read from a distributed file system.
+File Batch Source is a plugin that is used when you want to read from a distributed file system.

 ## Use Case